How to Get Cash for Your Home Renovation

 The funds from this loan are placed in an interest-bearing escrow account.
 Funds are released to the contractor after an inspection of each phase of the renovation.
 Your project must be completed within 12 months.

-To qualify for the loan, Fannie Mae requires your maximum debt-to-income ratio to be 45% or less.
+To qualify for the loan, Fannie Mae requires your maximum debt-to-income ratio to be 43% or less.
 Also the better your credit score, the better the interest rate you will receive.
 You can apply for a 15- or 30-year fixed-rate loan and eligible ARM products.
-Since this is a conforming loan, you will need 5% equity in your current home or a 5% down payment if purchasing a new home.
-Some lenders may require 10%.
+Depending on the loan and its loan-to-value ratio, borrowers could put down as little as 3% of the completed value of the home.

 Borrowers will need to go through several phases before a lender approves the loan.
 You will need to select a contractor and HUD consultant to work with you and go over the property to write up a Bid of Repair and Specification of Repair.
 Projects considered more “cosmetic” and costing less than $28,000 do not need a HUD consultant if approved by lender.